Back to Home

 A side-by-side illustration swapping a jar of mayonnaise for a bowl of Greek yogurt and a mashed avocado.

-• The Problem: 1 tbsp of mayo has ~100 calories and 11g of fat (often processed seed oils).
+• The Problem: 1 tbsp of mayo has ~100 calories and is often made with inflammatory soybean oil.

-• Swap 1: Plain Greek Yogurt.
-Use as a 1:1 replacement in chicken salad, tuna salad, or creamy dips.
-Savings: 80 calories and you gain 5g of protein.
+• The Dairy Swap: Plain Greek Yogurt.
+Use 1:1 in tuna salad or creamy dips.
+You save 80 calories per tablespoon and gain protein.

-• Swap 2: Mashed Avocado.
+• The Vegan Swap: Mashed Avocado.
 A fantastic, heart-healthy spread for sandwiches.
-Savings: 75 calories and you gain fiber and potassium.

 A side-by-side illustration swapping a bottle of ranch dressing for a bowl of healthy DIY Greek yogurt ranch.